The Unhealed Shadow Self [Meaning & Integrating]

 So even when things are going well, there is a pessimistic part of you waiting and preparing for the next bad thing to happen in the background of your mind.

-Healing Through Shadow Work: A Workbook for Self-Transformation Book Amazon Link.
+Healing Through Shadow Work: A Workbook for Self-Transformation Book - Amazon Link.

-How to Heal the Shadow Self
+How to Heal The Shadow Aspects

 The cure is to heal the split between persona and shadow to give a complete self or ego.
 To give a whole, healthy mind, not a split and broken mind.
 The cure to this is to reunite their mind and their body.